joaogl/LD29/README.md

 TO-DO
 ====
+- Create menus.
+- Add sounds.
-- Setup the basic stuff.
+- Add the diferent player textures.
 - Setup the level loader.
 - Setup the collision detection.
+[HALF DONE]
 - Setup the level generator.
 - Apply the intro to the Game (only on startup).